-Our friend and keynote speaker at our upcoming iLs Conference 2016, Dr. Stephen Porges, expressed concern about the impersonal approach to communication technology presents in our recent podcast.
+Our friend, Dr. Stephen Porges, expressed concern about the impersonal approach to communication technology presents in our recent podcast.
 He said, “With virtual [correspondence], meaning texting, it’s asynchronous.
 It’s not even in real time and our nervous system craves the reciprocity, the synchronicity of face-to-face interactions.”

 He was referring to the importance of interpersonal connection described as the Social Engagement System (SES) in his Polyvagal Theory.
 Critical to healthy engagement with the world, the SES interprets cues from our social environment, like vocal prosody, eye contact and facial gestures to gauge our level of safety.